ryankrdh/Tic-Tac-Toe/README.md

 # Milestone Project - 1 Tic-Tac-Toe

-This is a game called Tic-Tac-Toe built with Python.
+This is a game called Tic-Tac-Toe built with Python using Pycharm.

 ## What was your motivation?